About this Website

 EPRV RCN Colloquium Series

-The next EPRV RCN Colloquium will take place at 8am Pacific on January 29th, 2026 and feature Sharon Wang from Tshingua University.
-For connection info please refer to the EPRV RCN Google Calendar and/or email updates, available to RCN members.
+The next EPRV RCN Colloquium will take place on March 26th, 2026 and feature Dr. Momo Ellwarth [Lowell Observatory] who will present on "Magnetic Activity Diagnostics with LOST using the He I D3 Line"!
+For connection info, please refer to the EPRV RCN Google Calendar and/or email updates, available to RCN members.
+And please note that because of daylight savings, this talk will occur one hour earlier than normal in the UK and European time zones!

 RCN Colloquium Advertisement